 We enjoyed this mural.
 It shows how Bulgaria really has a blend of history.
 How on one side you have the Turkish influence, and on the other is the Romans and Greeks.
-Mixed in the centre are the other nearby cultures.
-I was so surprised at the old Turkish mosque in the town centre, and also the Turkish influence around.
+Mixed in the center are the other nearby cultures.
+I was so surprised at the old Turkish mosque in the town center, and also the Turkish influence around.

 We head into the main shopping street of modern Plovdiv – which is linked to the old Plovdiv.
 Here there is a Christmas market on with small wooden huts.
 They are selling Christmas decorations, food and drink, and Santa is there talking to the kids.